Short term “Holiday License”

 - If applicable, a different shipping address for notification / fee payment

-Please send the application by Fax or regular mail (Attn.
-Ms Flohr):
+Please send the application by E-mail, fax or regular mail :

 Validation / Conversion of third country pilot licenses (pilot licenses of Non-EASA States)

-The preconditions for the issue of a license based on a third country license and/or rating are in accordance with the provisions of Council Regulation (EU) No.1178/2011.
-In Part-FCL you find the relevant information for license validation / conversion (Annex III).
+The preconditions for the issue of a license based on a third country license and/or rating are in accordance with the provisions of COMMISSION DELEGATED REGULATION (EU) 2020/723 of 4 March 2020 laying down detailed rules with regard to the acceptance of third-country certification of pilots and amending Regulation (EU) No 1178/2011.

 For validation of a third country license other than PPL, please contact the Luftfahrt- Bundesamt: